sashwatgupta/Architectural-Alchemists/customer_360_journey/Readme.md

     There are three types of domains classified by data characteristics and data product usage:-
     - Source-aligned - publish data products correspond closely to the domain events and entities generated in their operational systems.
     - Aggregate -  focuses solely on delivering a data product that is aggregated of various data products from other domains
-    - Consumer-aligned - emphasizes the alignment of data domains with the needs and requirements of specific consumer groups
+    - Consumer-aligned -  business departments that need data from the whole value stream to make sensible decisions, emphasizes the alignment of data domains with the needs and requirements of specific consumer groups
 ![Data mesh domains](/resources/data-mesh-domain.jpg)

 2. Central Governance -     The central data governance account serves as a hub for managing a comprehensive data catalog that spans all enterprise accounts.
 Key responsibilities include: